John Deputato Discussed the Use of Analytics with Argyle Executive Forum

 Scott Robbin: Can you start with some background on the NPD Group and how you fit in there?

-John Deputato: I manage the advanced analytics practice for The NPD Group, having joined the company about 18 months ago.
-My role entails setting the strategic vision for advanced analytics and providing the ongoing direction for the company’s growth in this particular area.
+John Deputato: I manage the analytic solutions practice for The NPD Group, having joined the company about 18 months ago.
+My role entails setting the strategic vision for analytic solutions and providing the ongoing direction for the company’s growth in this particular area.

 Previously I spent 10 years at SymphonyIRI (IRI), where I served in several senior leadership roles managing large client solutions teams.
 Prior to that I spent 15 years in marketing and worked on a broad range of classic CPG brands, from household product brands like Woolite and Airwick to fragrance brands like Old Spice and Stetson.
 I actually began my career on the operations side of the business in production and distribution planning before crossing over to marketing.